Sebastian Everett Eriksson

 K103 Student Radio

 K103 run live radio and podcasts in a studio.
-Their work is published on various platforms, including their own website.
 I voluntarily develop and maintain their website and work as a system administrator for their internal network of computers.

-Features include a content management system with user account management and a web radio.
-The last iteration has proven very reliable, with no reported bugs for a year since shortly after launch, with active usage.
+Their website features a content management system with user account management and a web radio.
+The current version runs on PHP+MySQL and has proven very reliable, with no reported bugs for a year of active usage.

-I am currently applying my research on the next iteration using domain-specific languages.
+I am currently applying my research on the next website iteration.

 2013 – 2019